Ziyu-Xiang/graCRR/README.md

 - forward–backward stagewise (Fabs) estimation with lasso and Laplacian penalties
 - EBIC-based selection of the Laplacian penalty
 - debiasing for inference
-- bootstrap-based confidence intervals
+- inference based on asymptotic normality, including standard errors, confidence intervals, and p-values
+- optional multiplier bootstrap procedures for interval construction
-- simulation tools
+- simulation tools for method evaluation

-The methods are robust to heavy-tailed errors and incorporate structural information through graphical relationships among predictors.
+The proposed methods are robust to heavy-tailed errors and incorporate structural information through graphical relationships among predictors.

 # Installation